JojiiOfficial/Matrix-EmailBridge/README.md

 - [X]  Use custom mailbox instead of INBOX
 - [X]  Send emails
 - [X]  Use markdown for writing emails (optional)
+- [X]  Viewing HTML messages (as good as your matrix-client supports html)
 - [ ]  Use commands to move/delete emails

 <br>